mozanunal/go-tdqm/README.md

-# go-tdqm
+# go-tqdm
-tdqm module for golang
+tqdm module for golang